munucrafts/munucrafts/README.md

+# Hi, I'm Sarthak 👋

 I'm a Software Engineer / Unreal Engine Developer who works on a wide range of projects, including ArchViz, VR, MR, Synthetic Data Generation, Digital Twin, and Video Games.
 In my free time, I also enjoy working on various hobby projects using Unreal Engine, Godot, PyGame, C++, Python, and more, many of which are featured here.

-I'm also publishing GameDev content on my YouTube channel [Munucrafts](https://www.youtube.com/@munucrafts) whenever possible.
-If you're interested in GameDev, consider subscribing, and feel free to drop suggestions in the comments for any specific content you'd like to see.
+I'm also publishing GameDev and programming content on my YouTube channel [Munucrafts](https://www.youtube.com/@munucrafts) whenever possible.
+If you're into that stuff, consider subscribing, and feel free to drop suggestions in the comments for any specific content you'd like to see.
 <p align="left">
     <a href="https://www.youtube.com/@munucrafts" target="_blank">
         <img alt="Subscribe to my YouTube channel" title="Subscribe to my YouTube channel"